1. Start by considering the quality of protein.

 2. Look at the grams of protein, and consider your daily needs.

-If you’re not an athlete, a good rule of thumb to calculate your own protein RDA is .8g of protein per kg of bodyweight.
+For protein, this can vary slightly based on your life stage or activity level—but a good rule of thumb to calculate your own protein RDA is .8g of protein per kg of bodyweight.
 (1)

 4. Opt for traceable, real food ingredients.